LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

-You never come;
+You never come back;

 like we don't exist,

-and I wish
+I wish not to wish,

-I wished no more;
+but I still wish

-but I wish you saved me,
+that you save me,

 but you are long gone.